MobilityData/gtfs-validator/ARCHITECTURE.md

 - notice to be generated when checking "trivial" validation rules such as "EmptyFileNotice",
 - a notice container (`NoticeContainer`),
 - GTFS type definitions such as `GtfsTime`, `GtfsDate`, or `GtfsColor`,
-- `GtfsFeedLoader` to load for a whole GTFS feed with all its CSV files.
+- `GtfsFeedLoader` to load for a whole GTFS feed with all its CSV files,
-- validators and validator loader
+- validators and validator loader,
-- GTFS feed's name,
+- GTFS feed's name.

 ### Data pipeline 📥➡️♨➡️📤